1. CV Introduction: Examples & How to Write (+Template)

 There are two main categories of use cases for a CV introduction: a CV objective and a CV summary.
 A CV objective is great if you’re just starting out on a career path—whether that means you’re writing your first CV or a career change CV.
 It doesn’t assume any experience and focuses on your potential.

-A CV summary is what you want if you’re already on a career path.
+A CV summary (also called a CV profile) is what you want if you’re already on a career path.
 It draws upon your work history to show recruiters what it is that you could bring to their company.
 There are three possible types of CV summary: a paragraph version, a bullet-point version, and an ultra-compact headline version.

 3. How to write a CV introduction without experience